A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Choosing the right DMD: Diffraction effects

+We can quantify how close we are to the ideal case, i.e., when satisfying the blazed equation, by defining a {\em blazed number} $\mu$ as introduced in~\cite{WFSnet_diffraction}:

-with $\lfloor . \rfloor$ representing the floor function, and $\mod{2}$ the modulo 2 operation. $\mu$ is maximal and equals $1$ when the blazing equation is satisfied, i.e. when one order of diffraction contains most of the energy, and minimal when we are in the worst-case scenario, i.e. when four orders of diffraction have a significant and equal intensity.\\
+where $\mod{2}$ represents the modulo 2 operation. $\mu$ is maximal and equals $1$ when the blazing equation is satisfied, i.e. when one order of diffraction contains most of the energy, \red{ corresponding to one diffraction order $p$ being close to the maximum of the envelope ($\theta_p \approx \theta^{\mathrm{envelope}}_{\max}$). $\mu$ is minimal in the worst-case scenario, i.e. when four diffraction orders have a significant and equal intensity.
+Note that, since the maximum of the envelope is no longer aligned with the zeroth order, corresponding to the specular reflection on the micro-mirrors, the value of the order $p$ that aligns with the envelope peak when $\mu \approx 1$ can take any integer value, and depends on the DMD parameters and on the angle of incidence $\alpha$. } \\